Posted October 2019

 Congress’ oversight authorities are inherent in its legislative powers under Article I of the Constitution.
 These powers include the authority to compel testimony of officials in the executive branch.

 Congress has enacted at least seven laws that protect the right of Congress to receive information from federal officials.
-The Whistleblower Protection Act (5 U.S.C. § 2302(b)(8)) protects federal employees against adverse personnel action for disclosing information to Congress that evidences a “violation of any law, rule, or regulation or gross mismanagement, a gross waste of funds, an abuse of authority, or a substantial and specific danger to public health or safety,” if the disclosure is not prohibited by law or by an executive order that requires the information to be kept secret in the interest of national defense or foreign affairs.
+The Whistleblower Protection Act (5 U.S.C. § 2302(b)(8)) protects federal employees against adverse personnel action for disclosing unclassified information to Congress that evidences a “violation of any law, rule, or regulation or gross mismanagement, a gross waste of funds, an abuse of authority, or a substantial and specific danger to public health or safety.”
+The disclosure of some classified information to Congress is also protected under the law.

 The Lloyd LaFollette Act (5 U.S.C. § 7211) protects an even broader range of communications, providing that “[t]he rights of employees … to petition Congress or a member of Congress, or to furnish information to either House of Congress, or to a committee or Member thereof, may not be interfered with or denied.”